OlivierLD/spark-ml/JUPYTER.md

 > Note: As such, all languages providing a REPL can potentially be supported by
 > Jupyter Notebooks.
 Among them Python, Java (9+), Scala, NodeJS, Groovy... an more.

-Install Jupyter on the Raspberry Pi is easy:
+Installing Jupyter on Linux/Debian is easy:
 ```
  $ sudo pip3 install jupyter
 ```